quilime/organelle-monome/README.md

 ## How to Use

-Copy the Patches in the Patches folder on the USB drive.
+Copy the Patches to the Patches folder on the USB drive.

 Copy the`include/` folder to the root of the Organelle's USB drive, so it's alongside the Patches folder.